Canada

 Canada is nine countries wearing a maple leaf

-Canada has roughly 41 million people, 80% of whom live within 100 miles of the US border, and most of whom concentrate in a handful of metropolitan areas.
-The Toronto CMA alone accounts for roughly 6.7 million people, approaching 17% of the national population.
-Montreal CMA another 4.3 million.
-Vancouver CMA another 2.7 million.
+Canada has roughly 41 million people, the majority of whom live within 100 miles of the US border, and most of whom concentrate in a handful of metropolitan areas.
+The Toronto CMA alone accounts for roughly 7.1 million people, around 17% of the national population (Statistics Canada, 2025).
+Montreal CMA is the second-largest at roughly 4.6 million; Vancouver CMA is the third at roughly 2.7 million.
 Those three metros plus Calgary, Ottawa, and Edmonton represent the bulk of Canadian commercial search demand.
-Everything else, meaningful as it is locally, operates at a much smaller scale.
+Smaller markets are meaningful locally but operate at a smaller scale.

 41M